Our use of cookies

 Community and Voluntary Controlled Schools

-In all cases the decision whether or not a child can be admitted to a community or voluntary controlled school will be made by the Local Authority who is the admitting authority.
+In all cases the decision whether a child can be admitted to a community or voluntary controlled school will be made by the Local Authority who is the admitting authority.
 If a school feels unable to admit a child, the school will need to provide full reasons for this refusal to the School Admissions and Transport Service.
 An officer of the School Admissions and Transport Service will then liaise with the designated officer over the appropriate course of action.
 This will either be the issuing of an instruction to admit letter or a refusal letter to parent advising them of their statutory right of appeal.
 Where the local authority refuses to admit the child an alternative placement must be found.

 Academies